 GRADING: Grading is based on a standard college curve, where students earn a grade based upon the percent of total possible points they obtain.
-The lecture component of this course consists of 600 points (16 quizzes worth 10points each, assignments worth 100 points, 3 lecture exams worth 100 points each, and one final exam worth 100 points).
-Quizzes and assignments may not be made up.
-There is a 2 day grace period to make up any missed exam if arrangements have been made ahead of time.
+The lecture component of this course consists of 600 points (12 drop quizzes worth 5 points each, assignments worth 100 points, 3 lecture exams worth 100 points each, and one final exam worth 150 points).
+Drop quizzes and assignments may not be made up, but students will be able to drop the lowest two scores of the twelve drop quizzes given during the semester.
+There is a one week grace period to make up any missed exam.
 Any missed exam not made up within the allotted time will be given a zero.
 Make-up exams may be of an essay nature and are usually considered more difficult.
 (Note: It is the responsibility of the student to schedule make-up work with the instructor at a time convenient to both parties.)
 Final letter grades are assigned based on the following criteria: